simonmittag/p0d/README.md

 http request method, usually one of `GET`, `PUT`, `POST`, or `DELETE`

 #### req.url
-server url to run against
+server url to run against.
+Must be supplied.

 #### req.headers
 list of headers to include in the request. use this to inject i.e. authentication

 #### res.code
-the expected http resonse code. if not matched, request counts as failed in test summary
+the expected http resonse code. if not matched, request counts as failed in test summary.
+Defaults to `200`

 #### exec.logsampling
-ratio between 0 and 1 of requests to keep when saving results to disk with -O
+ratio between `0.0` and `1.0` of requests to keep when saving results to disk with `-O`

 #### exec.mode
 `binary` or `decimal` for MiB or MB units in reporting

 #### exec.spacingMillis
 artificial spacing in milliseconds, introduced before sending each request.
+Defaults to `0`

 #### exec.httpVersion
 preferred http version.
-Allowable values are 1.1. and 2.
-Defaults to 1.1.
+Allowable values are `1.1`. and `2`.
+Defaults to `1.1`.
 Please note that HTTP/2 is only supported using TLS.
 Http version is negotiated, not absolute and HTTP/2 may fall back to HTTP/1.1

 ## Contributions